-Do most of the steps and then ask your child to do the last step e.g. pull the zip closed while you hold the fabric.
+TIP # 4 Do most of the steps and then ask your child to do the last step e.g. pull through the rest of the button.
 When they can do this, ask them to do the last 2 steps, then the last 3 steps, and so on.